eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/discovery.rst

 Fast DDS-Gen
 ------------

-Fast DDS-Gen supports the generation of :class:`XXXTypeObject.h` and :class:`XXXTypeObject.cxx` files, taking :class:`XXX` as our IDL type.
+*Fast DDS-Gen* supports the generation of `XXXTypeObject.h` and `XXXTypeObject.cxx` files, taking :class:`XXX` as our IDL type.
 These files provide a small Type Factory for the type :class:`XXX`.
-Generally, these files are not used directly, as now the type :class:`XXX` will register itself through its factory to :ref:`dynamictypes_discovery_typeobjectfactory` in its constructor, making it very easy to use static types with dynamic types.
+Generally, these files are not used directly, as now the type :class:`XXX` will register itself through its factory to TypeObjectFactory in its constructor, making it very easy to use static types with dynamic types.

 .. _discovery-time-data-typing: